TNG/karma-child-process/CONTRIBUTING.md

 1. Fork the project
 2. Create a new feature branch with your contribution (not needed for documentation improvements)
 3. Implement your great new feature or bug fix
-4. Add a Copyright notice to NOTICE.md to collect the copyright information.
+4. Add a Copyright notice to NOTICE to collect the copyright information.
 Please add the following line without the brackets just below the headline
    ```
    Copyright [XXXX-XXXX] [name of copyright owner]
    ```